basilisk-pm/basilisk/README.md

 Code-Tracker
 ============
 An open source code management and bug tracking solution.
-Code-Tracker is currently using [Django](https://www.djangoproject.com/) and MySQL for the backend and is themed with [Bootstrap](http://getbootstrap.com/).
+Code-Tracker is currently using [Django](https://www.djangoproject.com/) and MySQL for the backend and is themed with [Bootstrap](http://getbootstrap.com/) provided by [django-bootstrap3](https://github.com/dyve/django-bootstrap3).
 It will support all common versioning systems as well as be public or private facing.
 It will have fine grained user control, backup settings, custom styling, etc.

 ###Goals
 1. Easy to use code viewer